Minor drug users 'should not be charged'

 A number of other countries have already stopped prosecuting those caught in possession of small quantities of drugs, including Portugal.

-Backing Dr Robertson's call, Ch Insp Elderbrant said he had once believed that the key to tackling drugs lay in enforcement.
+Backing Dr Robertson's call, Det Insp Elderbrant said he had once believed that the key to tackling drugs lay in enforcement.

 But he changed his mind after spending his free time with former addicts who are now in recovery.